Buying real estate in Ghana?

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-UN-Habitat UN-Habitat compiles housing profiles with government counterparts and sector institutions.
-We used it to ground the housing deficit and supply mismatch story.
-We cross-checked its conclusions with CAHF reporting.
+UN-Habitat A United Nations agency that compiles housing profiles with government counterparts and sector institutions.
+We used UN-Habitat's Ghana Housing Profile to ground our analysis of the housing deficit and supply mismatch.
+We cross-checked its conclusions with CAHF and GIPC sector reporting.

-IMF IMF staff reports are among the most scrutinized macroeconomic assessments available.
-We used it to anchor macro risks and opportunities that feed into housing affordability.
-We triangulated it with BoG policy stance and GSS inflation data.
+International Monetary Fund (IMF) IMF staff reports are among the most scrutinized and credible macro assessments available for any country.
+We used the IMF's Ghana program review to anchor macro risks and opportunities that feed into housing affordability.
+We triangulated it with BoG and GSS data to build realistic scenarios.

-World Bank World Bank indicators are standardized and widely used for cross-country comparability.
-We used it as the cleanest proxy for underlying housing demand growth pressure.
-We paired it with Ghana-specific housing deficit sources.
+World Bank The World Bank's indicators are standardized and widely used for cross-country comparability.
+We used World Bank urbanization data as a proxy for underlying housing demand growth pressure in Ghana.
+We paired it with Ghana-specific housing deficit sources to avoid over-interpreting a single metric.

-Ghana Land Act 2020 This is the primary legal text governing land ownership in Ghana.
-We used it to state precisely what foreigners can and cannot own.
-We translated the legal rules into practical purchase checklist items.
+Ghana Land Act 2020 (GhaLII) A direct publication of Ghana's primary land law, which governs ownership rules for citizens and foreigners.
+We used it to state precisely what foreigners can and cannot own in Ghana and for how long.
+We then translated the legal rules into practical checklist items for foreign buyers.

-MeQasa One of Ghana's largest property marketplaces reflecting real-time listing supply.
-We used it to understand the mix of property types and geography of supply.
-We treat listing data as asking-market evidence.
+MeQasa One of Ghana's largest property marketplaces, reflecting real-time listing supply across the country.
+We used MeQasa to understand the mix of property types and the geography of supply in Ghana.
+We treat listing data as asking-market evidence and pair it with negotiation assumptions.

-AirDNA AirDNA is a widely recognized short-term rental data provider with transparent methodology.
-We used it to quantify short-term rental occupancy, ADR, and revenue as a demand signal.
-We treat STR income as variable rather than guaranteed.
+AirDNA A widely recognized short-term rental data provider with transparent methodology.
+We used AirDNA to quantify Accra's short-term rental occupancy, average daily rate, and revenue as demand signals.
+We triangulated it with local portal search interest to avoid relying on one platform.